HomeLatest NewsEnterprise ITHuawei feels pinch of US restrictions, revenue growth shows downward slope

 The company’s net profit margin in the first three quarters was 8.0%, compared with 8.7% in the same period last year.
 Analysts predict the company’s stockpiles of semiconductors will only last until June 2021.

-After three rounds of export restrictions, Huawei has lost nearly all access to semiconductors using US technology—specifically the high-end chips it needs for its carrier and handset businesses.
+After three rounds of export restrictions, Huawei has lost nearly all access to semiconductors using US technology—specifically the high-end chips it needs for its and handset businesses.

 Like UK and EU nations, US administration has sought to push India to remove Chinese firms Huawei and ZTE from India’s upcoming 5G trials and other Information and Communication Technology (ICT) networks as the US and India explore ways to improve commercial ties in the sector.

 Huawei is owned by its Chinese employees who make up about 60% of its global workforce of 194,000.
-It began reporting financial results a decade ago in an attempt to appear more transparent and mollify foreign security fears.
+It began reporting financial results a decade ago in an attempt to appear more transparent and mollify foreign fears.

 Get the day's headlines from Tech Observer straight in your inbox